 The Lancia Lambda was one of the most innovative cars of its era.
+It was a revolutionary car in many ways.
+It had several innovative features that set it apart from other cars of its time.

 It was the first car with an unibody frame structure.
 This design allowed the car to lower its centre of gravity by positioning the engine in a lower position than the body-on-frame structure.